manwei16/fypProject/README.md

 # Employee Churn Prediction Using Machine Learning

-This project uses Python to do preprocessing for analyzing HR datasets and predicting employee churn.
+This project applies Python to analyze HR datasets and predict employee churn.
+It includes two main components:

+1. Preprocessing & Model Training
-It built and compared models like Random Forest, XGBoost, Logistic Regression, and SVM by achieving up to 85% accuracy.
+Performs data cleaning, preprocessing and model comparison using Random Forest, XGBoost, Logistic Regression, and SVM with best model (XG Boost) achieves up to 85% accuracy.

+2. HR Analytics System (HR_Analytics_System.py)
+A predictive dashboard and interface built with Streamlit by using the best-performing model to visualize churn risk and provide workforce performance insights.

 ---